arlonproj/arlon/docs/gen2_Tutorial.md

   which is an exact clone of the base cluster except for the names of its resources and their namespace.
   The work-around is to make a copy of the base cluster directory, push the new directory, make the desired changes, commit & push the changes, and register the directory as a new base cluster.
+* The clusters created directly from the base manifest are completely declarative whereas the clusters which are created using override property are not completely declarative.
+* If a user passes a different repository for patch repo url from the repo where base manifest is present, argocd won't be able to detect if there are any changes in the base manifest repository but will deect all the chnages in patch repo url for the cluster.
 * If you modify and commit a change to one or more properties of the base cluster that the underlying Cluster API provider deems as "immutable", new workload clusters created from the base cluster will have the modified propert(ies), but ArgoCD will flag existing clusters as OutOfSync, since the provider will continually reject attempts to apply the new property values.
 The existing clusters continue to function, despite appearing unhealthy